top of page

 A perfect childhood occurs for few people.
 For one thing, even an objectively perfect parent can't be a perfect parent.
 No parent can really know enough details about how their children emotionally and intellectually interpret their experiences.
 And thus no parent can help a child as much as they may want to.

-Seek to grow your wisdoms
+Seek to grow your wisdom.

-Being wise is the confluence of knowing useful information, understanding the choices they make available to you, recognizing the specific choice that is most constructive to your life goals, and mastering your own behaviors enough to successfully implement that best available choice.
+Being wise is the confluence of knowing useful information, understanding the choices they make available to you, recognizing the specific choice that is most constructive to your life goals, and mastering your own thoughts and behaviors enough to successfully implement that best available choice.

 Know the truth about wisdoms.

-Find them.
+1. Find them.

-Understand them properly.
+2. Understand them properly.

-Agree with them.
+3. Agree with them.

-Deliberately exert sufficient effort to integrate them into your behaviors when appropriate.
+4. Deliberately exert sufficient effort to integrate them into your behaviors when appropriate.

 Be your own best friend.

 Your body and the thoughts in your head are the only guarantees you have 24/7 until the moment you die.
-No amount of wealth, health, celebrity or accomplishment will provide enduring satisfaction if you can't love yourself unconditional exactly as you are.
+No amount of wealth, health, celebrity or accomplishment will provide reliable and enduring satisfaction if you can't love yourself unconditional exactly as you are.

 Know the truth about suffering.